Kapiainen/SublimePapyrus/README.md

 ######Clear compiler error highlights (Sublime Text 3 only)
 If you type in the command *SublimePapyrus: Clear compiler error highlights*, then any lines highlighted with the *Highlight compiler errors* feature will cease to be highlighted.
 In case it takes a long period of time before you attempt to compile your script again and you find the highlighting to be distracting.

+######Insert *\*enter noun here\** (Sublime Text 3 only)
+This command can be used to insert valid arguments for functions like SKSE's *RegisterForMenu*.
+The commands follow the template *SublimePapyrus: Insert X (Library's name)*, where *X* is replaced with for example *menu name*.
+The purpose of these commands is to alleviate or even remove the need to either memorize valid options or look up the relevant documentation.

+This feature has to be implemented on a per-library basis.
+This feature is currently supported by the following libraries:

+- SKSE
+	- Menu names
+	- Input keycodes
+	- Controls
+	- DefaultObject keys

+*SublimePapyrus: Insert menu name (SKSE)* starts the process of inserting a valid menu name used by SKSE's user interface functions.
+A menu will pop up showing you a list of valid arguments/menus that you can search through.
+The elements in the list are descriptive, but the actual menu name used by the functions will be inserted at the caret or replace the current selection.
+For example choosing the *Barter* option in the list will insert, or replace a selection, with *"BarterMenu"*.

 ####Highlight compiler errors (Sublime Text 3 only)